iiumschedule/iiumscwebsite/src/pages/windows-cert/index.md

 :::info

-To run app package that are not coming from Microsoft Store, a certificate need to be installed on the machine beforehands.
+To run an app package that is not coming from Microsoft Store, a certificate needs to be installed on the machine beforehand.

 :::

-Following are the steps to install certificate for IIUM Schedule app.
+Following are the steps to install the bundled certificate for the IIUM Schedule app.

-1. Right click the installer to open **Properties**.
+1. Right-click the installer (`.msix` file) to open its **Properties**.
 Then, go to the **Digital Signatures** tab.

    ![properties](./screenshots/2022-03-05-174051.png)